Fujio-Turner/cb_completed_request/settings/POST_RELEASE_GUIDE.md

 Post-release setup is successful when:

 1. ✅ Version shows `-post` suffix everywhere (AGENT.md, HTML files, Dockerfile)
-2. ✅ Red "DEV BUILD" banner visible at bottom of both index.html and en/index.html
+2. ✅ Semi-transparent red "DEV BUILD" banner visible at bottom of both index.html and en/index.html
 3. ✅ You are on a non-main branch
 4. ✅ Changes committed to your feature branch
-5. ✅ Banner is highly visible when opening the app in browser
+5. ✅ Banner is highly visible when opening the app in browser (red, but transparent enough to see through)

 ---